 Does Munich have good public transport?

 You can use the underground (U-Bahn), suburban trains (S-Bahn), trams, and buses.

 Ticket prices are based on zones and distance of trips.
 A single, one-way ticket starts at €1.40 EUR and can go up to €10.80 EUR for longer rides.

 Students in Munich can buy an additional public transport ticket for an additional €209.30 per semester (on top of the regular mandatory fee of €72 for a much more limited semester ticket), which is valid on all public transport in the entire MVV network.

-There are other deals for non-students as well such as the Isarcard, which start from €59.10 a month.
+There are other deals for non-students as well, such as the Isarcard, which starts from €59.10 a month.